 The Battle of Jibou took place in 1705.
 Nov 11, 1705.

-Who won the Battle of Jibou?
+What was the outcome of the Battle of Jibou?

 The Habsburg Empire were victorious against the Kuruc Rebels (Rákóczi).